Cory's amazing dot paper

 Sorry, but for me, these primitive tools do the same thing and I find them easier to use.

 I don't know.
 I guess it's just faster to grab a pencil and paper to transform my thoughts into a wireframe.
 I also use it for jotting down notes and todos here and there.
 In fact, aside from GitHub issues, I don't even have a task manager.

 I used to use lined paper, but that's distracting.
 Then I tried graph paper, which was better but still a bit distracting.
 At some point, I discovered dot paper, but it's incredibly hard to find and usually expensive.

 The dots are intentionally subtle to minimize distraction.
 I usually print out 20 sheets at a time and use a binder clip to keep them together.
 A good mechanical pencil is a necessity since it never needs to be sharpened and keeps a consistent edge.

-This is the same paper I used to draw wireframes for my free beautifier tool.
+This is the same paper I used to draw wireframes for my free HTML, CSS, and JS beautifier.

 Today, I'm releasing my homegrown dot paper for free in two variations:

 The version with grid is excellent for wireframes, as it provides a way to measure without counting dots.